WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

      // Finally, a signature verification key Alice will be using
      // for her upload capability to the Cloud Storage system "publicKey": [{
+       // This has its own separate id because it is technically
+       // a separate document
        "id": "did:example:83f75926-51ba-4472-84ff-51f5e39ab9ab#key-1",
        "owner": "did:example:83f75926-51ba-4472-84ff-51f5e39ab9ab",
        "publicKeyPem": "-----BEGIN PUBLIC KEY-----\r\n..."}]}